top of page

 Meditation

 The meditation module is presented through an animation of a journey through water, like swimming or scuba diving (inspired by drone images).
 The calming images complement the guided meditation playlist with using water and ocean sounds.
 The playlist management is to be defined later, e.g. Spotify playlist for the Aqua app, considering sounds with a minimum duration for meditation, e.g. 15 min or continuous sounds, letting the user to pause anytime.
+Since this is a concept, I considered a partnership with Spotify, displaying an app playlist featuring different artists, but following the water meditation theme.

 color.png